 Isle of Palms is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Isle of Palms home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Isle of Palms residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Isle of Palms include Irish, German, Italian, and Scottish.
+The greatest number of Isle of Palms residents report their race to be White, followed by Asian.
+Important ancestries of people in Isle of Palms include English, German, Italian, and Scottish.

 The most common language spoken in Isle of Palms is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.